Chichilnisky-Lab/shah-elife-2020/README.md

 The code requires Python 2, Tensorflow 1.x, and other standard libraries such as numpy, scipy and pickle.

 ## Prepare data

+You can either use the data associated with the paper, or use your own data.

+### Data from the paper
 The data associated with the paper can be downloaded from "Shah, Nishal et al. (2020), Inference of nonlinear receptive field subunits with spike-triggered clustering, v4, Dryad, Dataset, https://doi.org/10.5061/dryad.dncjsxkvk"

 The data for a given figure are loaded using pickle.